birdseyemail/open-graph-protocol/Readme.md

 We recommend using the [OGP jQuery](https://github.com/fiann/jquery.ogp) plugin.

-Then Load the plugin along with jQuery and the below javascript to parse the OGP tags out.
+Then load the plugin along with jQuery and the below javascript to parse the OGP tags out.
 Simple.

 ```javascript
 // parses the HTML